Skip to main content

 Requires the `prompt-svc:prompt:create` permission.

-id: "user-prompter-grant"
+id: "user-prompter-permit"

 permissionId: "prompt-svc:prompt:create"